spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 Conceptually we can think that signal is a list of numbers.
 A signal is an instance of type class `Num`, `Fractional` and `Floating`.
 So we can treat signals like numbers.
-We can create them with numeric constants, add them, mulyiply, subtract, divide, process with trigonometric functions.
+We can create them with numeric constants, add them, multiply, subtract, divide, process with trigonometric functions.

 We assume that we are in ghci session and the module `Csound.Base` is loaded.